1xbet 1xbet plinko Tigrinho

 How Lazy Loading Works

-• Decurned Loading: Photos, Videos and other media are loaded only when the user rolls with them.
-This initial since the load reduces the time.
+• Photo, video, and other media are loaded only when the user rolls.
+We start here because load reduces time.

 Implementing Lazy Loading

-• Native Lazy Loading: Modern Browser now supports native lazy loading using the image and loading on the IFRAME tag.
+• Native Lazy Loading: Modern Browser supports image and IFRAME tag lazy loading.

-• CMS plugins: If you use CMS as WordPress, there are many available plugins that can enable lazy loading with minimal configuration.
+• WordPress plugins: Many WordPress plugins enable lazy loading with minimal configuration.

 7. Reduce HTTP Requests and Optimize Asset Delivery for Boost Website